iCliniq Logo

 Hello doctor,

-I am a 70-year-old male.
-I am under treatment for stable angina for the past three years.
-80 % small artery blockage, and 50 % large in certain areas.
-I am taking Clopidogrel, Nitrates, Amlodipine, etc., with tiny sublingual Nitro, averaged 25 Nitro pills over three months.
-Occasional episodes of twinges occur, but then they remit.
-I feel there is a need for cardiac MRI to gain a current picture or status of my disease.
-I feel occasional chest tightness and dull pain but I also have acid reflux disease.
-What could it be?
+I am a 70-year-old male currently being treated for stable angina, which I have had for the past three years.
+I have 80 percent blockage in small arteries and 50 percent blockage in larger arteries in certain areas.
+I am taking Clopidogrel, Nitrates, Amlodipine, and other medications, along with a small number of sublingual Nitro tablets (averaging 25 pills over the past three months).
+I experience occasional episodes of chest twinges, but they tend to resolve on their own.
+I believe a cardiac MRI is necessary to assess the current status of my condition.
+I also experience occasional chest tightness and dull pain, but I have been diagnosed with acid reflux disease.
+Could this be related?

 Hello,